-The Class of 2015 comprises of 34 award winning educators representing 33 states and the Department of Defense.
-They are a diverse group, representing all Kindergarten through Twelfth grade level and subject areas.
+The class of 2016, comprised of 30 award-winning educators, represents 29 states and the Department of Defense.
+They are a diverse group, representing all pre-kindergarten through twelfth grade level and subject areas.
 Over the course of the year, in addition to various readings and webinars on country-specific studies, Fellows will complete Year One of VIF International’s Global Gateway online course, designed to be a foundation for understanding of global competence.
-The NEA Foundation has also partnered with Berlitz to provide Fellows with basic Spanish language training.
 In June, Fellows will travel together to Lima and Cusco, Peru.
 There, they will visit local schools, a multinational business, historical and cultural landmarks, and participate in a service learning projects.

 The NEA Foundation Global Learning Fellows represent a large network of award-winning educators.
 Alumni Fellows remain active, collaborating with other Fellows from across cohorts on different global learning projects, presenting at national conferences on the importance of educating for global competence, and acting as advisors to new Fellows.